top of page

 Headache Relief

-Natural aspirin, pain reliever, headache and migraine tonic, soothes and calms.
+Natural aspirin is a pain reliever and headache tonic that soothes and calms.

 Feverfew, willow bark, eleuthero, ginger and cardamom.